LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

    The path to the directory where the log will be stored should be specified according to the same rules as those for the file methods.
-See the :ref:`Paths<files-path>` section in the Files chapter for full details about relative, absolute, and fully qualified paths on OS X, Linux and Windows.
+See the :ref:`Paths <files-path>` section in the Files chapter for full details about relative, absolute, and fully-qualified paths on OS X, Linux and Windows.

 Log Site Visits to a File
 -------------------------

-The following code will log the current date and time, the visitor's IP address, the name of the server and the page they were loading, and the "GET" and "POST" parameters that were specified::
+The following code will log the current date and time, the visitor's IP address, the name of the server and the page they were loading, and the GET and POST parameters that were specified::

    log('//tmp/foo.bar') => {^